Take Traditional Trips to the Next Level with Self-Guided Tours

 Solid advice for self-guided tours and life in general.
 Thanks, Peloton!

-Virtually all businesses that offer tours can benefit in some way from a self-guided tour option.
-Think of them as a way to supplement what you already offer by allowing guests to “choose their own adventure”.
-They offer a number of benefits, too.
-They’re a time and cost-effective offering, since you don’t need volunteers to run them.
-There’s an intimacy about self-guided tours that can make visits more enjoyable overall.
+Think of them as a way to supplement your offer by allowing guests to choose their own adventure.
+They offer some benefits, too.
+They're a time and cost-effective offering, since you don't need volunteers to run them.
+There's an intimacy about self-guided tours that can make visits more enjoyable overall.
 People value their independence, and this option allows them to navigate the space flexibly and on their own terms and schedule.
-They can also be a valuable safety measure if you’re trying to encourage social-distancing.
+They can also be a valuable safety measure if you're trying to encourage social distancing.

 Who could benefit from offering self-guided tours?